docsforadobe/after-effects-scripting-guide/docs/folderitem.rst

 **Example**

-Given that the second item in the project is a FolderItem, the following code puts up an alert for each top-level item in the folder, showing that item’s name.
+Given that the second item in the project is a FolderItem, the following code puts up an alert for each top-level item in the folder, showing that item's name.

 ::